Session 3 - Module A: Advanced Orchestration Patterns¶

 current_sync_point = self._determine_current_sync_point(state)

 Synchronization management tracks branch completion status against defined sync points.
-This enables sophisticated coordination patterns where certain branches must complete before others can proceed.
+This enables sophisticated coordination patterns where certain processing branches must complete before others can proceed, maintaining data consistency across distributed processing.

-We calculate completion progress to determine if synchronization requirements are met:
+We calculate completion progress to determine if synchronization requirements are met for data consistency:

 if current_sync_point: